What items can be brought in free of duty and tax?

 Carnets may be obtained for temporary duty/tax-free entry of goods such as commercial samples, jewellery, goods for international exhibitions, equipment for sporting events, professional television and film equipment etc. Contact your International Chamber of Commerce for application details.

-Notice to domestic passengers travelling on an international cruise ship
+Domestic passengers travelling on an international cruise ship

 Unaccompanied personal effects